michaelpq/michaelpq.github.io/manuals/archlinux/coding/index.markdown

 Actually this trick with dlsym can be used on any functions for any library, just be sure that library dependencies are covered when compiling the code.

+# Kernel configuration

+Here is a set of custom files used with Archlinux to customize many things in /etc/sysctl.d/

+    $ cat core_pattern.conf
+    # Core file pattern in case of a SIGSEV.
+    kernel.core_pattern = core.%e.%p
+    $ cat oom.conf
+	# Only swap +50% of memory that can be handled by applications.
+Useful
+	# to not freeze a laptop when debugging memory allocation problems on
+	# an application.
+    vm.overcommit_memory = 2
+    vm.overcommit_ratio = 50
+    $ cat perf_settings.conf
+    # Allow all perf events to be taken
+    kernel.perf_event_paranoid = -1
+    $ cat ptrace.conf
+	# Allow initialization of gdb to attach to a process.
+    kernel.yama.ptrace_scope = 0